jmaiiomar/FoodProject/README.md

 # About Ymmy
-[top](#smileys--emotion)An online food ordering system for your restaurant.
+An online food ordering :writing_hand: system for your restaurant.
 Open up to new opportunities and win clients online
 <hr/>